Solid or Veneer - Can I Mix and Match?

 Will using two different door constructions be noticeable?

 The dimensions and proportions of our solid oak doors and veneer doors are the same, so as long as you choose the same design of internal door, the only real difference will be the grain of the wood.
 Although there isn’t really any material which can match up with solid oak, our veneered equivalents come very close!
-So even if you have a veneer internal and a solid oak door fitted to rooms right next to each other, it really shouldn’t be noticeable to the untrained eye.
+So even if you have a veneer internal door and a solid oak door fitted to rooms right next to each other, it really shouldn’t be noticeable to the untrained eye.
 Fitting the two different constructions on separate floors therefore isn’t an issue at all!

 So what are the main differences between solid and veneer doors?

 Veneer Internal Doors - Lightweight, these doors contain a particle board core (which makes them easier to carry upstairs than solid oak doors).
-The look of the veneer is more uniform than solid oak, solid oak will have smalls knots and swirls running through the surface of the wood panels, whereas veneer will be void of this kind of character.
+The look of the veneer is more uniform than solid oak, solid oak will have smalls knots and swirls running through the surface of the wood panels, whereas veneer doors will be void of this kind of character.
 The standout difference of the two is price, if you are looking for an affordable option which still offers fantastic looks, veneered is the route to take.

 Solid Oak Internal Doors - These sturdy doors have a solid oak core, they are heavyweight and in most instances weigh between 25 kg and 35 kg.
 Believe it or not, their thick solid construction can even save you money on your heating bills!
 The added insulation retains warmth between rooms and stops the travel of unwanted noise.
 Of course the main benefit of solid oak doors is the unbeatable and unmatchable look of the oak grain.
 Veneer doors simply cannot compete with the elegant, luxurious and expensive look of solid oak.